 I sunk down in the bed, my duvet flooding my small frame and sleep over took me.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Raven ValentinoWrite a Review